ros2/ros2_documentation/source/Installation/Eloquent/Windows-Install-Binary.rst

     rmdir /s /q \ros2_eloquent

-(Alternative) Installation from aka.ms/ros
+(Alternative) Upstream Daily Builds Installation from aka.ms/ros
 ------------------------------------------

-https://aka.ms/ros project hosts ROS 2 for Windows daily builds desktop meta-package.
+https://aka.ms/ros project hosts ROS 2 daily builds from the upstream repositories.
 This section explains how to install ROS 2 from this channel.

 Install Chocolatey